Azure/Avere/src/terraform/examples/e2e/README.md

 1. Review and edit the config values in `config.auto.tfvars` for your deployment.
    * Make sure you have sufficient compute (*Spot*) cores quota available in your Azure subscription.
    * Make sure the **image.id** config references the correct custom image in your Azure subscription.
-   * Make sure the **fileSystemMounts** config has the correct values for your deployment environment.
+   * Make sure the **fileSystems** config has the correct values for your target storage environment.
 1. Run `terraform init -backend-config ../0.Global.Foundation/module/backend.config` to initialize the current local directory (append `-upgrade` if older providers are detected)
 1. Run `terraform apply` to generate the Terraform deployment [Plan](https://www.terraform.io/docs/cli/run/index.html#planning) (append `-destroy` to delete Azure resources)
 1. Review the displayed Terraform deployment plan to add, change and/or destroy Azure resources *before* confirming